rolling-scopes-school/epam-short-track/core-js-ts/tasks/ts-auto-complete-trie/README.md

 ### Code Formatting and Linting 🎨🔍

 **Prettier and ESLint Configuration**
-- Prettier must be correctly set up with two scripts in `package.json`:
+- Prettier must be correctly set up with the script `prettier` for auto-formatting in `package.json`.
-    - `format` for auto-formatting
-    - `ci:format` for checking formatting issues
 - ESLint must be configured with the `strict` rule enabled for TypeScript.
     - A `lint` script in `package.json` should run ESLint checks.